-If a person is facing a traffic offense in Baltimore, it is very important that they contact a Baltimore criminal attorney, particularly a Baltimore traffic lawyer, right away.
+If a person is facing a traffic offense in Baltimore, it is very important that they contact a qualified criminal attorney, particularly a Baltimore traffic lawyer, right away.

 A qualified lawyer can use their knowledge of Baltimore laws as well as their experience in past cases to help a person combat their charges.

 Traffic offenses can be anything, however, they are generally separated into two categories: incarcerable and non-incarcerable.
 Incarcerable charges can carry anything from 30 days of incarceration up to a year of incarceration or more.
 These types of charges are typically offenses such as DUIs, driving on a suspended license, driving without insurance, and hit-and-runs.

 On the other hand, non-incarcerable charges are the charges where a person does not risk the chance of incarceration.
 There is also no prosecutor involved and the defendant not entitled to a public defender.
 These charges are citations, including speeding, red lights infractions, illegal u-turns.
 These cases generally go to traffic court.

 There are three ways that a person can choose to deal with a payable ticket.
 The accused could pay a fine, plead guilty with an explanation and appeal it, or plead not guilty and request a trial.

 Someone can choose to plead guilty and pay a fine for the following payable traffic offenses: